 Wolf is taken from Murphykid’s new album Skeletons, which comes with an unusual back story.
 Originally recorded in 2004 on an eight-track reel-to-reel bought on eBay, following Murphy’s move back to Yorkshire from London after a break up, the music lay unfinished in an attic until last year.

-In the intervening 13 years, Murphy built up his career as in illustrator, creating work for brands from Specsavers to the Guardian, as well as a wealth of personal work.
+In the intervening 13 years, Murphy built up his career as an illustrator, creating work for brands from Specsavers to the Guardian, as well as a wealth of distinctive personal work.
 He brings these skills to bear in the video for Wolf, below, which features two mysterious characters on a journey through an often-threatening landscape.

 “I had no narrative for the video beyond the opening scene where the two characters are walking through the forest,” explains Murphy.
 “I think I was trying to do my own version of Hedgehog in the Fog by Yuriy Norshteyn.
 The only thing I was certain of was that it should be melancholy but without being a literal interpretation of the lyrics.